AparokshaUI/adwaita-swift/Documentation/Reference/extensions/View.md

 Get a storage.
 - Returns: The storage.

+### `frame(maxSize:)`

+Set the view's maximal size.
+- Parameter maxSize: The maximal size.
+- Returns: A view.

 ### `inspect(_:)`

-Modify a GTUI widget before being displayed.
+Modify a GTUI widget before being displayed and when being updated.
 - Parameter modify: Modify the widget.
 - Returns: A view.